Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

 After graduating from our program, women report positive changes in four key areas:

-Women influence decisions in the home and community: 100 percent of participants report being involved in household financial decisions two years after graduation.
+Women influence decisions in the home and community: Nearly 100 percent of participants report participating in household financial decision-making at graduation, compared to 64 percent at enrollment.

-Women create and connect to networks for support and advocacy: More than 28 times as many participants report they have shared knowledge of their rights with other women in their communities.
+Women create and connect to networks for support and advocacy: More than 85 percent of participants report sharing information about their rights with other women at graduation, compared to 9 percent at enrollment.

 Engaging Men Changes Attitudes